Evmos Price Tops $0.18 on Major Exchanges (EVMOS)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Evmos’ genesis date was September 30th, 2020.
+Evmos was first traded on September 30th, 2020.
 Evmos’ total supply is 785,632,037 coins and its circulating supply is 585,632,037 coins.
+Evmos’ official website is evmos.org.
 Evmos’ official Twitter account is @evmosorg and its Facebook page is accessible here.
-Evmos’ official website is evmos.org.

-It is usually not possible to purchase alternative cryptocurrencies such as Evmos directly using U.S. dollars.
-Investors seeking to acquire Evmos should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Evmos using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Evmos directly using U.S. dollars.
+Investors seeking to trade Evmos should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Evmos using one of the exchanges listed above.

 Receive News & Updates for Evmos Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Evmos and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.